 If you do pry yourself off the bar stool, there’s no shortage of drinking holes like the Dickens Ciderhouse, Royal Oak, Bakers Lane and the new rooftop bar at Plough Inn.

-Breakfast: There’s plenty of hangover cures at the Harvest Markets in the Cimitiere Street carpark teeming with fresh seasonal produce and preserves, olives, honey, hazelnuts (which are currently featuring on many a restaurant’s menu), wines, ciders, just to name a few.
+There’s plenty of hangover cures at the Harvest Markets in the Cimitiere Street carpark teeming with fresh seasonal produce and preserves, olives, honey, hazelnuts (which are currently featuring on many a restaurant’s menus), wines, ciders, just to name a few.

 Perhaps you’ll sample 2014 My Kitchen Rules contestants Thalia and Bianca’s famed chicken liver pate at their T&B Stall.